-The mind unlearns with difficulty what it has long learned.
+The mind unlearns with difficulty what it has long learned.– Seneca

 We learn a lot from teachers and mentors and are lucky to live in an age of near-instant information and quality educations and literacy.

-Yet, I think we are at a point where we have so much information coming at us every day that we only get a superficial view information.
+Yet, I think we are at a point where we have so much information coming at us every day that we only get a piece of superficial information.
 How can we make rational decisions with only a superficial knowledge of information?